Labbeti/dcase2024-task6-baseline/README.md

 generate_params: 11911699
 generate_duration: 0.14899301528930664
 -->

-Here is also an estimation of the number of parameters and multiply-accumulate operations (MACs) during inference for the audio file "Santa Motor.wav":

 | Name | Params (M) | MACs (G) |
 | --- | --- | --- |